mgreiler/secure-code-review-checklist/README.md

 used.
 - [ ] Does application configuration cause the attack surface to vary greatly depending on configuration settings, and is that configuration simple to use and alert the administrator when the attack surface is being expanded?
-- [ ] Could the change be done in a different way that would reduce the attack surface, i.e instead of making help items searchable and storing help item text in a database table beside the main username/password store, providing static help text on HTML pages reduces the risk through the ‘help’ interface.
+- [ ] Could the change be done in a different way that would reduce the attack surface, i.e. instead of making help items searchable and storing help item text in a database table beside the main username/password store, providing static help text on HTML pages reduces the risk through the ‘help’ interface.
 - [ ] Is information stored on the client that should be stored on the server?